Policy Updated – 16 October 2014

 Your rights in relation to privacy

-Professional Golfers Association of Australia Limited ACN 127 641 829 (PGA) understands the importance of protecting the privacy of an individual's personal information and is committed to respecting the privacy of PGA's members and other individuals who provide their personal information to PGA.
-This policy sets out how PGA aims to protect the privacy of your personal information, your rights in relation to your personal information managed by PGA and the way PGA collects, uses and discloses your personal information.
+The Professional Golfers Association of Australia Limited ACN 127 641 829 (PGA) understands the importance of protecting the privacy of an individual's personal information and is committed to respecting the privacy of PGA members and other individuals who provide their personal information to the PGA.
+This policy sets out how the PGA aims to protect the privacy of your personal information, your rights in relation to your personal information managed by the PGA and the way the PGA collects, uses and discloses your personal information.

-In handling your personal information, PGA will comply with the Privacy Act 1988 (Cth) (Privacy Act) and with the ten National Privacy Principles in the Privacy Act.
+In handling your personal information, the PGA will comply with the Privacy Act 1988 (Cth) (Privacy Act) and with the thirteen Australian Privacy Principles in the Privacy Act.
 This policy may be updated from time to time.

-What kinds of personal information does PGA collect?
+What kinds of personal information does the PGA collect?

-- Personal information including your name, address, telephone number and email address (as provided by you) in order to enhance the services PGA provides to you; and
+- personal information including but not limited to; your name, address, telephone number and email address (as provided by you) in order to enhance the services the PGA provides to you;

 PGA generally collects your personal information directly from you when you:

 - as a PGA Member, you contact the PGA through making inquiries directly related to one or more of PGA's functions or activities such as our services or offers, your own career-related matters, participation in the Member Visitation Program or various member surveys (results will only be published in the aggregate), complete PGA approved training or education, or are required to partake in any disciplinary process under the Membership Regulations.